The Impending Decline of Google Adwords: Analyzing the Impact of AI Chatbots

 The Claim

-Google Adwords is in serious trouble as AI chatbots like ChatGPT are supplanting traditional search engines for information retrieval.
+Google Adwords is in serious trouble due to AI chatbots like ChatGPT taking over traditional search engine roles.

 Original Context